 Good for energy efficiency, and for Sony

-Optimising airflows for improved efficiency
+Optimizing airflows for improved efficiency

 The new system has reduced CO2 emissions by about 67% compared with the previous system, from approximately 4,000 tons to approximately 1,300 tons.
-Newly introduced HVAC units control airflow more efficiently by directing air at production machines.
+Newly introduced HVAC units control airflow more efficiently by directing air toward production machines.
 The new airflow strategies also shift unwanted dust to the ceiling and away from production areas.